wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;Yet the power to help is there and there is somebody or something that displays that power, call it God or Self or the Universal Mind.
 The name does not matter, but the fact does.

 **M:**&ensp;This is the stand the body–mind takes.
 The pure mind sees things as they are — bubbles in consciousness.
-These bubbles are appearing, disappearing and reäppearing — without having real being.
+These bubbles are appearing, disappearing and reäppearing — without having real beïng.
 No particular cause can be ascribed to them, for each is caused by all and affects all.
 Each bubble is a body and all these bodies are mine.

 **Q:**&ensp;Do you mean to say, that you have the power to do everything rightly?